Statement of Faith

 (Matthew 17:20, Matthew 19:26, Luke 18:27)

-God is worthy to receive thanksgiving and praise.
+God is worthy to receive thanksgiving, praise, and worship.

 Evangelism and missionary work help fulfill the Great Commission.